ravendb/ravendb-python-embedded/labs/05-embedded-persistent.md

 ## Notes

-- The default `data_directory` is a folder under the package location, which is fine for tests but not what you want for real data.
-Set it explicitly to a path you control.
+- The default `data_directory` is `./RavenDB` under the current working directory.
+Set it explicitly when the application can start from different directories or needs a fixed location.
 - `get_document_store("Lab")` reuses the existing database on the second run; it only creates one when it is missing.